Exploring Iterative Controllable Summarization with Large Language Models: Attribute Measurement and Evaluation Framework for LLM Controllability

-Previous evaluations of the model's controllability were conducted using metrics such as mean absolute deviation (MAD) between predicted and reference summary attributes \cite{he-etal-2022-ctrlsum}, or label-based control error rate (CER) and control correlation \cite{zhang-etal-2023-macsum}.
-While these metrics capture the differences between the reference and the model-generated summaries, they do not explicitly determine whether LLMs can ultimately exert effective control over the summaries.
-Since precisely controlling attributes in a single generation is challenging, we evaluate LLMs' ability to iteratively refine and adjust attributes over multiple revisions.
-Specifically, we introduce two metrics: (1) the \textit{failure rate}, which quantifies the proportion of cases where the model reaches predefined maximum iterations without achieving the desired modifications, and (2) the \textit{average iteration count} required for successful attribute control.
-A failure or reaching the maximum number of iterations is denoted as $\circlearrowright$.
+Building on these refined measurements of summary attributes, we introduce iterative evaluation metrics to assess whether LLMs can iteratively refine and adjust attributes over multiple revisions.
+Specifically, we introduce two metrics: (1) the \textit{failure rate}, proportion of cases in which the model reaches the predefined maximum number of iterations without achieving the desired modifications, and (2) the \textit{average iteration count} required for successful attribute control.
 We set the maximum number of iterations to 20 due to cost constraints.

-\paragraph{Iteration threshold} We set attribute-specific thresholds and iteratively regenerate summaries until they are met.
-Each attribute is measured using the criteria outlined in Section \ref{sec: attribute_measurement} to determine its threshold.
+\paragraph{Iteration threshold} We set attribute-specific thresholds and iteratively regenerate summaries until those thresholds are met.
+Each attribute is measured using the criteria outlined in Section \ref{sec: attribute_measurement} to determine its respective threshold.
 For \textit{extractiveness} and \textit{length}, we consider control successful if the attribute values fall within $\pm$5 of the target value.
-For \textit{topic} and \textit{speaker}, we use the minimum embedding similarity values of the reference summaries in the training dataset (Table \ref{tab: data_distribution}) as thresholds to determine whether a summary is \textit{topic}-focused or \textit{speaker}-focused.
-The threshold can be adjusted based on the strictness of the evaluation criteria.
+For \textit{topic} and \textit{speaker}, we use the minimum embedding similarity values of the reference summaries in the training dataset as thresholds to determine whether a summary is \textit{topic}-focused or \textit{speaker}-focused.
+Theses thresholds can be adjusted based on the strictness of the evaluation criteria.
+The distribution of the datasets used in our experiments is provided in Appendix~\ref{appendix:attribute_distribution}.